 Hiking shorts prices vary a lot.
 Price-quality ratios too.
 Note that cheaper does not necessarily mean crap and expensive does not always translate into higher quality.
 Certainly, it’s logical but we wanted to say it because there’s a tendency for some “experts” to extol the merits of outdoor clothing and gear often solely on the basis of the price tag.

-The cheapest pair of shorts Columbia Silver Ridge Cargo is also the best budget option.
-The MSRP of these shorts is $45 but they can be found for as little as $30-$35 on a sale.
-For this price, the Silver Ridge Cargo shorts offer excellent value.
-It’s a combination of practical design and useful features like multiple pockets, integrated webbing belt, durable nylon ripstop fabric with UPF 50+, and Omni-Wick mesh panels.
+The cheapest pair of shorts Free Soldier Cargo is also the best budget option.
+At $33, these multi-purpose cargo shorts have an unbeatable price.
+Another excellent model the Silver Rige Cargo by Columbia is priced at $50 but they can be found for as little as $30-$35 on a sale.
+For this price, these shorts offer excellent value.
+It’s a combination of practical design and useful features like multiple pockets, an integrated webbing belt, durable nylon ripstop fabric with UPF 50+, and Omni-Wick mesh panels.
 The Omni-Shade and Omni-Wick technologies provide superior sun protection and cooling during hot weather pursuits.
 Moreover, they work well in mountain environments where changing weather is more of a rule than an exception.

 Graph 3: Men’s hiking shorts price comparison (US dollars)